AcrossTheCloud/temperature-iot/README.md

 # temperature-iot
 esp32 + lambda API + charting code for temperature sensing

-## legal
-AWS and SNTP portions of the esp32 code from the [Espressif IoT Development Framework](https://github.com/espressif/esp-idf) licensed under the [Apache license](LICENSE.apache), the rest licensed under the [GPL-v3 license](LICENSE).

-## steps
+## Steps
-1. Pick a region from [https://aws.amazon.com/about-aws/global-infrastructure/regional-product-services/] that supports API Gateway, Lambda, DynamoDB, and IoT, and make sure you use that region (from the console dropdown menu) when it comes to configure AWS IoT, and also update in the [serverless.yml file](https://github.com/AcrossTheCloud/temperature-iot/blob/master/api/serverless.yml#L24) with the corresponding region string from the [table here](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/using-regions-availability-zones.html#concepts-available-regions).
+1. Pick a region from [the region list](https://aws.amazon.com/about-aws/global-infrastructure/regional-product-services/) that supports API Gateway, Lambda, DynamoDB, and IoT, and make sure you use that region (from the console dropdown menu) when it comes to configure AWS IoT, and also update in the [serverless.yml file](https://github.com/AcrossTheCloud/temperature-iot/blob/master/api/serverless.yml#L24) with the corresponding region string from the [table here](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/using-regions-availability-zones.html#concepts-available-regions).
 2. Deploy the API per instructions below and update the web code.
 3. Put the web code (under web/) somewhere, e.g. an [s3 bucket](https://docs.aws.amazon.com/AmazonS3/latest/dev/WebsiteHosting.html) optionally with [CloudFront](https://docs.aws.amazon.com/AmazonCloudFront/latest/DeveloperGuide/MigrateS3ToCloudFront.html).
 4. Configure AWS IoT.